jup-ag/space-station/docs/5-tokens-and-dexes/3-geting-tokens-on-jup.md

 ---
 sidebar_label: "Getting your Token on Jupiter"
 description: How to get your token on Jupiter for Swap
+slug: "/get-your-token-onto-jup"
 ---
-# How to Get Your Token on Jupiter for Swap
+# How to Get Your Token onto Jupiter

 **To get your token listed**